 Roberts-Smith, Jennifer, Mark Kaethler, Toby Malone, Liza Giffen, Martin Holmes, Janelle Jenstad and Joseph Takeda.
 2019.
 “Tagging Time and Space: TEI and the Canadian Stratford Festival Promptbooks.”
 Digital Studies/Le champ numérique 9(1): 9, pp. 1–16. https://doi.org/10.16995/dscn.307

 Radzikowska, Milena, Jennifer Roberts-Smith, Xinyue Zhou, and Stan Ruecker (2019).
 “A Speculative Feminist Approach to Project Management.”
 SDRJ: Strategic Design Research Journal. http://revistas.unisinos.br/index.php/sdrj/issue/current.

 Ferronato, Priscilla, Jennifer Roberts-Smith, Lisa Mercer, and Stan Ruecker (2019).
 “Living Labs and the DH Centre: Lessons for Each from the Other.”
 Ed.
 Luis Meneses.
 Special Issue: INKE Beyond Open: Implementing Social Scholarship.
 KULA: Knowledge Creation, Dissemination, and Preservation Studies.

-“Design Research: Objects, Procedures, and New Understanding.”
+Stan Ruecker and Jennifer Roberts-Smith.
+"Design Research: Objects, Procedures, and New Understanding.”
 Technology | Architecture + Design.
-Forthcoming in 2018.
-With Stan Ruecker.
+2018.